WELCOME TO GLOBAL HEALTH STUDIES AT NORTHWESTERN!

 WHY GLOBAL HEALTH?

 Global Health Studies is an interdisciplinary minor spanning many subject areas within the diverse and exciting field.
-We aim to provide students with a strong foundation from which to think critically about global health challenges and practices while exploring various core fields of global health such as epidemiology and nutrition.
+We aim to provide students with a strong foundation from which to think critically about global health challenges and practices while exploring various core fields of global health such as infectious disease, bioethics, or mental health.
 Students receive elective credit from health-related courses within the departments of Anthropology, Biology, Business, Engineering, Communications, Economics, Gender Studies, History, International Studies, Journalism, Linguistics, Philosophy, Political Science, Social Policy, and Sociology.
 The minor is not limited to pre-medicine students but rather can be used to complement many fields of study.

 WHAT CAN I DO WITH IT?